AckeeCZ/iOS-MVVM-ProjectTemplate/README.md

 Our template consist from two components, well three if you may:
 - library with reused components like API service for network calls ([SPM](spm) and [Carthage][carthage] compatible)
-- [Tuist plugin](https://github.com/AckeeCZ/AckeeTemplate-TuistPlugin) that we use to share components among our projects
+- [Tuist plugin][tuist plugin] that we use to share components among our projects
 - [example project][example project] that consumes both of the above

 ## Requirements